Learn more about Elsevier’s Drug Patient Education today! Empower and engage your patients to use medication safely.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Your condition will be monitored carefully while you are receiving this medicine.
-Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Your condition will be monitored carefully while you are receiving this medication.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need bloodwork while taking this medication.

 Cookies são usados neste site.
 Para recusar ou saber mais, visite nosso cookies page.